 Ready to start?
 Yay!
 There’s just 2 things I’d like you to do first.
 Number 1, if you haven’t already go read my post 9 essential things to do before starting a blog.
-And number 2, again if you haven’t already, go read my post on how to choose the right niche for your blog…and come straight back here when you’ve read’em – I promise you won’t be sorry!
+And number 2, again if you haven’t already, go read my post on how to choose the right niche for your blog… and come straight back here when you’ve read them!

-OK, well done – you are all set, you have a good idea of what you want to blog about, what you want to call your blog and hopefully I’ve done a good job at convincing you that you want to start a self-hosted blog – ‘cos that’s what I am going to be teaching you – ready?
+OK, well done – you are all set… You now have a good idea of what you want to blog about and what you want to call your blog… and hopefully I’ve done a good job at convincing you that you want to start a self-hosted blog – because that’s what I am going to be teaching you in this tutorial – ready?

 Let’s do it!

 (Please note since I originally wrote this blog post I have moved my two main blogs from SiteGround to BigScoots.
 However, I still have a couple of smaller projects with SiteGround and I still recommend them as a good host for new and smaller bloggers.
 To see how SiteGround compares to BigScoots, check out my post BigScoots vs SiteGround – which is the best hosting company?)

 If you’ve done the pre-work, you will hopefully have a good idea of what your blog’s going to be about and what you want to call it…